pzivich/zEpid/docs/Graphics.rst

 see `HERE <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4325676/>`_ and discussed further `HERE <https://academic.oup.com/aje/article/181/4/246/122265>`_

 For this example, we will borrow our results from our IPTW marginal structural model.
-We will used the fitted survival functions to obtain the risk estimates for our exposed and unexposed groups.
+We will use the fitted survival functions to obtain the risk estimates for our exposed and unexposed groups.
 These were generated from the ``lifelines`` Kaplan Meier curves (estimated via ``KaplanMeierFitter``).